-View Guidelines for submitting a symposium proposal at ICCES2022
+View Guidelines for submitting a symposium proposal at ICCES2023

 Symposium proposals should be submitted in English via the Conference website.
 You could also send the proposal (including the suggested title, a brief description, and the organizers’ information) to ICCES Secretariat (firstname.lastname@example.org)

-The chair will be in charge of corresponding, call for papers, instructing speakers, and during the session will act as host and timekeeper.
-The chair is also responsible for confirmation of the speakers to present at the ICCES2022.
-The chair is also responsible for confirmation of the speakers to present at the ICCES 2022, including payment of registration fees.
+The chair will be in charge of corresponding, call for papers, instructing speakers, and will act as host and timekeeper during the session.
+The chair is also expected to assure speakers to present at the ICCES 2023, including payment of registration fees.

 The structure of the symposium is not fixed.
 Generally, for contributed papers, each will be of a 15-minute presentation.
 For student papers, these will be of 10-minute presentation.
 Enough time for discussion should be included.